 The leaves can be light blue-green, purple or copper.
-The leaves are pinnately compound and each one contains 5 to 7 leaflets.
+The leaves are pinnately compound and each one contains five to seven leaflets.

 The little flowers are pink and made up of five petals.
 They are formed in small clusters and will have a light scent at best.
 The orangish-red fruits are called hips.
 They can help add color during the winter since they can take a while to fall off.
 You can also cook with them and use them in alternative medicine.